Exadra37/php-docker-stack/docs/how-to/install.md

 ## Using Composer

-Until we reach version `1.0.0.0` we  must require only as a `dev` dependency.
+Until we reach version `1.0.0.0` we  must require only as a `dev` dependency and we need to add to our `composer.json` this line `"minimum-stability": "dev"`.

 ##### Type in the shell: